PBMISRA95/doctemp/README.md

 # DimatApp Docs

-This repository provides tools to help users create documentation for their applications using **Sphinx** with Markdown (`.md`) files as the primary source.
+This repository provides tools to help users create the documentation for their applications using **Sphinx** with Markdown (`.md`) files as the primary source.
 Follow the instructions below for setup, rendering, and contributing.

 ---